mikewest/http-state-tokens/README.md

     like Token Binding to determine what the right threat model ought to be.
 Look at it as an area to explore, not a solidly thought-out solution._

+4. A token may be limited not only in its delivery scope (cross-site vs origin only), but may also be limited in the purpose it is used for in a stateful system.
+This should be limited to the options given by a specification with an extension mechanism.

+    ```http
+    Sec-HTTP-State-Options: ..., purpose=authentication, measurement, ...
+    ```
+    Given the fact that the number of potential purposes is infinite, an extension mechanism is needed to allow for quick evolution between standardization efforts.
+The initiative for such an extension should come from the server side.
+Wanting state after a first stateless interaction, the server would request a number with an extended purpose string.
+The browser could present such a new purpose to the user in a notification and send the string below once the user agrees.

+    ```http
+    Sec-HTTP-State-Options: ..., purpex=delivery, backgroundsync, cloudsync, ...
+    ```

 Coming back to the three prongs above, this proposal aims to create a state token whose configuration is hardened, maps to the same security primitive as the rest of the platform, reduces the client-side cost of transport, and isn't useful for cross-site tracking by default.